The 28 biggest Oscars disasters

-It wouldn't be the Oscars without a career-crumbling PR disaster (or three), as Hollywood’s finest discharge jokes that should never see the light of day, stick a clumsy oar into politics they know nothing about, or give the award to the wrong recipient.
-The Oscars have well and truly seen it all...or have they?
+It wouldn't be the Oscars without a career-crumbling PR disaster (or three), as Hollywood’s finest discharge jokes that should never see the light of day, stick a clumsy oar into politics they know nothing about, give the award to the wrong recipient, or... hit someone square in the face.
+Until last night, we truly thought The Oscars had seen it all – Will Smith proved us wrong.

 There's nothing quite like something going completely awry on live television, particularly when it involves high emotions, movie stars and a slow, torturous build to collective realisation of a fiasco.
 At the 2017 Academy Awards, Warren Beatty and Faye Dunaway were called upon to announce the winner of Best Picture, Beatty appearing to jokingly dither as he checked and re-checked the contents of the envelope containing the winning name.
 Only, it turned out, Beatty's dithering wasn't meant as humour.